 Westernport Water is committed to supplying safe, high-quality drinking water.
-Aligned with the framework for the management of drinking water quality is the catchment to tap approach.
+Aligned with the framework for the management of drinking water quality is the catchment-to-tap approach.
 To demonstrate this approach for the catchment, Westernport Water builds our understanding of the source water risks by:

 - I. Undertaking sanitary surveys of the catchment.
-A survey was undertaken in 2014.
-An updated survey will be completed during 2022-23. - II.
+A survey was undertaken in 2022. - II.
 A comprehensive raw water monitoring program for pathogens, blue-green algae, organic chemicals and radiological parameters. - III.
 Continuous performance monitoring at the treatment plant. - IV.
 Ongoing contractual partnership with Bass Coast Landcare and Melbourne Water on improving catchment health.